Saturday 10th February 2024.

-1) The main car park is a 5 minute walk from the venue.
+The main car park is a 5-minute walk from the venue.

-When you sign in you will need to record your car registration plate and the name and telephone number of your emergency contact person on the sign in form.
+We will also need the name and telephone number of your emergency contact person.

-2) Also we would like to remind you that you MUST show your numbers to the marshals at the start, the finish, at checkpoint 3 (Hope) and then at checkpoints 5&6 (Bamford untimed road crossing).
-It is part of the event safety protocol.
-It is part of the FRA rules.
-Last year we had 3 runners who were annoyed with the marshals for asking to see their number.
-Our marshals are voluteeners doing this for a good cause, doing this to allow you to enjoy the event.
+May we remind you that you MUST show your numbers to the marshals at the start, the finish and at checkpoints 2 & 3 (the Bamford untimed road crossing).
+It is part of the event safety protocol, as per the FRA rules.
+In 2019 we had 3 runners who were annoyed with the marshals for asking to see their number.
+Our marshals are volunteers.
+They are working for a good cause.
+They are helping out so you can enjoy the event.
 Failure to display your number = disqualification.

-Almost follows the same route as the summer race (see full route description below) but is actually a very different animal because of the changed conditions.
-The descent into Cave Dale can be slick at any time of year but add a few degrees of frost and you’d better be watching your feet rather than lookup at the majesty of Peveril Castle!
-Equally the trail from Ladybower can seem like hard work in summer yet in winter it feels like hard-won respite from the bitter westerlies which were battering you on the tops.
+This almost follows the same route as the summer race (see full route description below) but is actually a very different animal because of the changed conditions.
+Cave Dale can be slick at any time of year but add a few degrees of frost and you’d better be watching your feet rather than looking up at the majesty of Peveril Castle!
+Equally the trail from Ladybower can seem like hard work in summer yet in winter it feels like hard-won respite from the bitter westerlies which were battering you on the Shatton tops.
 Extra kit may be needed on the day so bring it!
-We have also introduced a short untimed section for the Bamford road crossing and a simpler, easier to follow, sting in the tail finish!
+We have also introduced a short untimed section for the Bamford road crossing.

 If needed we will add the route description for the bad weather routes shortly before the event